Daintree National Park opening hours: Tour timings, best time to visit & more

 Tour timings

-• Operating hours: Half-day tours usually depart in the morning or early afternoon, depending on the itinerary and pickup location.
+Operating hours: Half-day tours usually depart in the morning around 9am, depending on the itinerary and pickup location.

-• Operating hours: Snorkelling tours generally run in the morning or early afternoon to take advantage of calmer seas and better visibility.
+Operating hours: Snorkelling tours generally run in the early afternoon around 12pm to take advantage of calmer seas and better visibility.
 Departures depend on the tide, weather, and operator schedules.

 Best time to visit Daintree National Park